"Oh, you?re a Muslim?

 College was another milestone of prejudice.
 While attending West Virginia University, I had the most traumatizing experiences of my life.
 I was falsely arrested and charged with assaulting a police officer.

 When I transferred to my local community college, I found myself surrounded by more Muslims since my private school days before fourth grade.
-Afghans, Arabs, Black Muslims, Chechens and every other type of Muslim you could imagine attended Northern Virginia Community College
+Afghans, Arabs, Black Muslims, Chechens and every other type of Muslim you could imagine attended Northern Virginia Community College, or NOVA.

 I never had a clue that there were that many of us in the area.
 I became a part of two social circles, both within my comfort zone.
 One group was predominantly white people, like the people I had grown up around and went to school with for most of my life.
 Another group was of other Muslim-American students who had gone through similar experiences and shared many of the same values as myself.